 Sweet Peanut Sauce

 adapted from my favorite Cooking Light sauce.
 You could also stick with the RR version.

 Chopped peanuts, for garnish

 - Mix chicken, cilantro/parsley, breadcrumbs, onion, garlic, salt and pepper; roll into 1-tablespoon balls.
-In medium skillet, heat oil over medium heat.
+In medium skillet (use one of Rachael Ray’s skillets to really bring this all home), heat oil over medium heat.
 Add meatballs and cook, shaking pan often, until cooked through (6-8 minutes).

 - Meanwhile, whisk remaining ingredients (except peanuts) together in a small bowl and warm in microwave.
 Toss meatballs with half of sauce and sprinkle with peanuts.
 Serve meatballs with remaining sauce, spoon over rice for a main dish or set out on a platter with toothpicks for an appetizer.

 In my past life, I used to watch Rachael Ray’s tv show.
 I actually loved her cooking segments.
 Yes, she is super perky and throws way too much salt around her kitchen STOP!
 JUST STOP THROWING THE SALT! but other than that, I am a fan.
 I have subscribed to her magazine and cooked many of her recipes over the years but never owned any of her books.
 Checking out Rachael Ray’s Look + Cook (Amazon) just might change that.
 This would also make a great gift for the amateur or aspiring cook on your list this year!

 “Just when you thought Rachael Ray couldn’t make preparing dinner any easier, she offers a book of 100 simple main courses, all illustrated with step-by-step photos.
 Cooks who aren’t quite sure what dishes are supposed to look like along the way will gain confidence from the six images that accompany each entry, highlighting ingredients, techniques, and in-progress recipes.”